dortania/OpenCore-Legacy-Patcher/README.md

              <h1>OpenCore Legacy Patcher</h1>
 </div>

-A python program for building and booting [OpenCore](https://github.com/acidanthera/OpenCorePkg) on both legacy and modern Macs, see our in-depth [Guide](https://dortania.github.io/OpenCore-Legacy-Patcher/) for more information.
+A python program with an [Objective-C GUI](https://github.com/dortania/OCLP-GUI) for building and booting [OpenCore](https://github.com/acidanthera/OpenCorePkg) on both legacy and modern Macs, see our in-depth [Guide](https://dortania.github.io/OpenCore-Legacy-Patcher/) for more information.

 Supported features: